-When loaded with buckshot, you can deliver the equivalent of 8 rounds of 9mm with one shot at 15 yards or less, which is devastating for home defense.
+When loaded with buckshot, you can deliver the equivalent of 8 rounds of 9mm with one shot at 15 yards or less, which is devastating for home intruders.
 When loaded with birdshot, your shotgun will be a very efficient bird or small-game hunting weapon.
 When loaded with slugs, you can use it for bringing down larger game, such as deer, at medium distances.

-The best shotgun to get for SHTF is a pump action chambered in 12 or 20 gauge (simply because they are the most available calibers) with an adjustable choke on the end of the barrel.
+The best shotgun to get for SHTF is a chambered in 12 or 20 gauge (simply because they are the most available calibers) with an adjustable choke on the end of the barrel.
 Let’s get down to business now with the shotguns that made the list.

 If you’re familiar with the company CZ, it is likely because of the world famous CZ 75 pistol, right?
-Little that you might have known, CZ also manufacturers and/or imports rifles and shotguns in addition to their high quality pistols.
+Little did you know, CZ also manufacturers and/or imports rifles and shotguns in addition to their high quality pistols.
 The CZ 612 pump action shotgun is just one such example.